Can an LLC Have ‘Inc’ in Its Name? Key Steps to Know

 Check Name Availability and Compliance with State Regulations

-Once you have identified a potential title for your LLC, the next step is to .
+Once you have identified a potential title for your LLC, the next step is to check name availability.
 Each state maintains a commercial entity database where you can search for existing titles, ensuring that your preferred title is not already in use by another entity within your state.
-Additionally, it is crucial to confirm that your title complies with state regulations regarding naming conventions, which may impose restrictions on certain words or phrases that could mislead the public.
+Additionally, it is crucial to confirm that your title complies with state regulations, which may impose restrictions on certain words or phrases that could mislead the public.

 To check the availability of your title, follow these steps:

-2. Utilize the business title search tool to check for existing titles.
+2. Utilize the database to check for existing titles.

 3. Review state-specific naming regulations to ensure compliance.